Transient terahertz photoconductivity of insulating cuprates: Experiment

-We studied two prototypical insulating cuprates, \scoc (SCOC) and \ybco (YBCO).
-SCOC crystals were grown by cooling the melt from $1110^{\circ}$~C to $1075^{\circ}$~C at a rate of $3^{\circ}~\text{C}/\text{hr}$ in an alumina crucible~\cite{MullerBuschbaum:1977hn}.
-YBCO crystals were fabricated by a top-seeded melt growth technique~\cite{Liang:2006hr}.
-The oxygen content of 6.00-6.01 in YBCO crystal is achieved by annealing at $700^{\circ}$ under $5 \times 10^{-7}$ torr oxygen pressure for 10 days.
+We studied single-crystal platelets of two prototypical insulating cuprates, \scoc (SCOC) and \ybco (YBCO6).
+All samples measured several millimeters in each $a$-$b$-planar dimension and a few tenths of a millimeter along the $c$ axis.
+Both YBCO6 and SCOC are tetragonal, so they are optically isotropic in the $a$-$b$ plane---unlike YBa$_2$Cu$_3$O$_{7-\delta}$, for example, which has one-dimensional Cu-O chains, is monoclinic, and is optically anisotropic~\cite{Zhao2016}.
+SCOC crystals were grown by cooling the melt from $1110~^{\circ}$C to $1075^{\circ}$~C at a rate of $3~^{\circ}\text{C}/\text{hr}$ in an alumina crucible~\cite{Muller-Buschbaum1977}.
+YBCO6 crystals were fabricated by a top-seeded melt growth technique~\cite{Liang2006}.
+The oxygen content of 6.00 to 6.01 in the YBCO6 crystal is achieved by annealing at $700~^{\circ}$C under $5 \times 10^{-7}$ torr oxygen pressure for 10 days.
 We saw no significant changes in the optical response during weeks of continuous experiments on the same samples, indicating the absence of photoinduced structural changes.

-Fig.~\ref{fig:time}(a) shows the optical conductivity of SCOC~\cite{Zibold:1996ed}, and Fig.~\ref{fig:schem} shows a simplified picture of the photoexcitation process.
-Insulating \cuo compounds share a common optical excitation spectrum~\cite{Tokura:1990ex,Cooper:1993bj,Zibold:1996ed,Kastner:1998el}.
-The ground state is an antiferromagnetic charge-transfer insulator with an optical gap near 2~eV~\cite{Zaanen:1985bs}.
-Optical excitation above the gap transfers a hole from a Cu($3d_{x^2-y^2}$) orbital to a nearby O($2p$) orbital, whereupon it binds to an adjacent copper hole to form a spinless Zhang-Rice singlet~\cite{Zhang:1988jf}.
-Although the spatial structure of the $3d^9\underline{L}$ Zhang-Rice singlet is dramatically different from its spinless $d^{10}$ partner, in practice they share remarkably similar electronic properties~\cite{Armitage:2010kg}.
-Antiferromagnetic spin excitations couple strongly to the motion of both charge excitations, as illustrated in Fig.~\ref{fig:schem}(b).
-Excitonic correlations should result both from this magnetic coupling and the usual Coulomb interaction, but their significance remains uncertain~\cite{Falck:1992en,Ellis:2008js,Ament:2011jy}.
-Strong temperature dependence in both the optical and single-particle photoemission spectra indicates that phonon interactions are also important~\cite{Kastner:1998el,Falck:1992en,Shen:2004vp,Shen:2007kl,Cataudella:2007kq,Mishchenko:2008ej,Mishchenko:2009jq}.